 Alexander: With Rails and its wide range of packages available you can create a product within 2 or 3 weeks max.
 Rails is also very compatible with AngularJS and React.
 It is like building an app with Lego bricks, very easy and fast.
 Furthermore, I can easily support and contribute new features to the app.

 It is very easy to write code with Rails because it is like a big platform for developers.
-The team members are fairly interchangeable if you use Rails because Ruby code is very easy to interpret and continue to work with.
+The team members are fairly interchangeable if you use Ruby on Rails because Ruby code is very easy to interpret and continue to work with.

 Django vs Ruby on Rails?

-Tristan: Just to close, how do you think you chose Rails: It’s because you initially became specialised in it or you made a conscious decision a couple of years back that you prefer working with Rails.
+Tristan: Is your choice connected with the fact that you initially became specialised in Ruby on Rails, or you made a conscious decision a couple of years back that you prefer working with it?

-Alexander: Actually Python was the first programming language I learned and I even had experience mentoring a group of students with Python; preparing lectures and different tasks for them.
+Alexander: Actually Python was the first programming language I ever learned, and I even had experience mentoring a group of students with Python — preparing lectures and different tasks for them.
 So my advice at that time to those students would have been to use Django as a high level Python web framework to build a website or an app.
 Despite such a big Python experience, in my current work, I prefer Ruby on Rails.